LuciferAngelus/Catalyst-Theft-Sript/README.md

 2. Place the script folder into your **resources** directory.
 3. Copy the **items** from `shared/items` into your own `qb-core/shared/items.lua` file.
 4. Add the item images to your inventory's **html/images** folder.
+5. Change the folder name from catalyst-theft-main to catalyst-theft
-5. Add the following line to your `server.cfg`:
+5. Add the following line to your `server.cfg`:  ensure catalyst-theft

+## ⚠️ Disclaimer

+- This script is provided for **personal use only**.
+- You are **not allowed** to copy, redistribute, or re-release this script without explicit permission from the author.
+- Violating this agreement may result in penalties or legal action.

+---